renovatebot/renovate/website/docs/configuration-options.md

 ## separateMinorPatch

-By default, Renovate won't distinguish between "patch" (e.g. 1.0.x) and "minor" (e.g. 1.x.0) releases - groups them together. e.g. if you are running version 1.0.0 of a package and both versions 1.0.1 and 1.1.0 are available then Renovate will raise a single PR for version 1.1.0.
+By default, Renovate won't distinguish between "patch" (e.g. 1.0.x) and "minor" (e.g. 1.x.0) releases - it groups them together.
+E.g., if you are running version 1.0.0 of a package and both versions 1.0.1 and 1.1.0 are available then Renovate will raise a single PR for version 1.1.0.
 If you wish to distinguish between patch and minor upgrades, for example if you wish to automerge patch but not minor, then you can set this option to `true`.

 ## separateMultipleMajor